-The vote capture device is required to produce a paper record.
+The vote capture device is required to produce a paper record for each ballot cast.
 This record SHALL be available to the voter to review and verify, and SHALL be retained for later auditing or recounts, as specified by state law.
-Paper records provide an independent record of the voter's choices that can be used to verify the correctness of the electronic record created by the voting device.
+Paper records provide an independent record of the voter's choices that can be used to verify the correctness of the electronic record created by the vote capture device.